graphdrawing/gd2024/pages/travel_accomodation.md

 As an option close to the conference venue we recommend the [Wombats's city hostel](https://www.wombats-hostels.com/vienna).

 Near Wien Westbahnhof (<span style="background-color: #db7609; color: white; font-weight: bold; padding: 0px 2px;">U3</span>) there is the Ho(s)tel [JO&JOE](https://all.accor.com/hotel/B677/index.en.shtml) with a nice rooftop terrace.

-## Getting around in Vienna

-**Public transport ‘‘Wiener Linien’’**

-Vienna has great public transport.
-You may ride via

-- Tram, in German called Straßenbahn,
-- Subway, in German called U-Bahn,
-- Train,
-- Bus,
-- Bicycle.

-The ["Wiener Linien"](https://www.wienerlinien.at/web/wl-en) tickets include the tram (Straßenbahn), subway (U-Bahn), regional trains (S-Bahn) and buses inside the core zone (which you will only leave if you travel beyond the subway system).

-**Plan with an App**

-For planning your trips we recommend the [iOS](https://apps.apple.com/at/app/wienmobil/id1107918142) and [Android](https://play.google.com/store/apps/details?id=at.wienerlinien.wienmobillab&hl=de_AT&gl=US) app *Wien Mobil*.
-Alternatively, Google maps has support for the Viennese transport system.

-**Tickets**

-Tickets can be bought in any subway station, inside the trams or with the bus driver.
-You can also buy tickets using the Wiener Linien app on [iOS](https://apps.apple.com/at/app/wienmobil/id1107918142) and [Android](https://play.google.com/store/apps/details?id=at.wienerlinien.wienmobillab&hl=de_AT&gl=US).

-Note: some tickets need to be validated when entering the subway station, bus or tram.

-Single tickets can be purchased at a price of EUR 2.40.
-A single ticket is valid for traveling one way in one zone.
-You may change to different lines in the course, but you may not interrupt your journey.
-The city of Vienna accounts for one full zone or core zone (Kernzone or "Zone 100").

-**Recommendations**

-We recommend to get a 7-day ticket for EUR 19.70 (in the app) or EUR 22,60 (paper ticket).
-It is valid for seven days from the day of purchase.

-Another option is the 72 hour ticket which costs EUR 17.10 and is valid from the time of purchase until 72 hours later.
-There are 48 hours (EUR 14.10) and 24 hours (EUR 8.00) tickets, too.
-For comparison a single, one-way trip costs EUR 2.40.

-**Bicycles**

-After a free registration, you may rent a bike at various bicycle rental stations across the city.
-More information can be found [here](https://www.wien.info/en/lifestyle-scene/sports/cycling/bicycle-rentals-341248).

-**Taxi/Uber**

-If you need a ride you can either call a taxi or go to one of the many taxi stands all over Vienna.
-Uber is also operating in Vienna.

-- +43 1 31300
-- +43 1 40100